 At our 2016 Annual Meeting of shareholders, as required by Section 14A of the Securities Exchange Act of 1934, as amended, we held an advisory vote on our executive compensation, commonly referred to as "say-on-pay."
 Over 99% of the shares voted at our 2016 Annual Meeting of shareholders approved our say-on-pay proposal.
-As a result of the strong shareholder support, the Compensation Committee determined not to make any significant changes to our compensation practices for 2015.
-The Company also held an advisory vote on whether to hold a say-on-pay vote every one, two, or three years, which is commonly referred to as "say-on-frequency."
+As a result of the strong shareholder support, the Compensation Committee determined not to make any significant changes to our compensation practices for 2018.

+At our 2013 Annual Meeting of shareholders, as required by Section 14A of the Securities Exchange Act of 1934, as amended, we held an advisory vote on whether to hold a say-on-pay vote every one, two, or three years, which is commonly referred to as "say-on-frequency."
 Over 94% of the shares voted at our 2013 Annual Meeting of shareholders approved voting on a three-year basis.
-Based on the outcome of that vote, the Company has determined to present a say-on-pay vote in its proxy every three years until the next required vote on the frequency of the advisory vote on executive compensation occurs.
+Based on the outcome of that vote, the Company has determined to present a say-on-pay vote in its proxy for the 2019 Annual Meeting of shareholders.
+Pursuant to Rule 14a-21(b), promulgated under the Securities Exchange Act of 1934, as amended, the Company will present its next say-on-frequency vote in its proxy for the 2022 Annual Meeting of shareholders.